 Talent transfers the template from the flowing DIH2O to the 1:1 HCl:H2O solution.

 Authors: Do you hold the template under a stream of DIH2O, or is it placed in a beaker with DIH2O constantly overflowing the beaker?
 Is the flowing DIH2O set up in the fume hood, or is it in a sink?
+It is placed in a beaker with DIW constantly overflowing in the fume hood.

 Authors: How do you transport the acid-treated piece to/from the flowing DIH2O?
+We use a basket (Poly tetra fluoroethylene) to hold the sample during cleaning.

 Rinse the template again in flowing deionized water for 5 minutes, and then dry it with N2 gas.
 [1-MED] Immediately load the clean template into the molecular beam epitaxy instrument load-lock and start pumping it down.
 [2-MED-Over shoulder]